m-chenie/T-RexAIGame/README.md

 - improve game graphics
 - add more features to the T-Rex and more obstacles (Ex: T-rex can duck under obstacles)
 - use Sprites to create groups of obstacles and increase difficulty of the game

+Please feel free to download the demo video to see how the program works